 Conservation of Peat Swamp Forest Fish Species in Southeast Pahang and Johor State, Malaysia

-Aim/Objectives: To undertake a rapid assessment of black-water fish species in targeted sites along with development initial strategy to enhance protection of black-water fish species.
+To undertake a rapid assessment of black-water fish species in targeted sites along with development initial strategy to enhance protection of black-water fish species.

 Key Activities:

-• Fish assessment in SEPPSF, Pahang
+• Fish assessment in SEPPSF, Pahang.

-• Fish assessment in Gunung Arong, Mersing, Johor
+• Fish assessment in Gunung Arong, Mersing, Johor.

 Key Outcomes: